peterStitt/libspatialaudio/docs/AmbisonicDecoding.md

 - **nSpeakerSetup**: Choice of loudspeaker layout from one of the predefined options or to indicate use of a custom layout.
 Note that the 5.1 and 7.1 layouts **do not** use the ITU ordering.
 They use L/R/Ls/Rs/C/LFE and L/R/Ls/Rs/Lr/Rr/C/LFE respectively.
 This matches the channel ordering in VLC media player.
 - **nSpeakers**: The total number of loudspeakers if a custom layout is used.
 This is ignored if one of the predefined layouts is selected.

-### CAmbisonicDecoder: Set Custom Decoder Coefficients
+### AmbisonicDecoder: Set Custom Decoder Coefficients

 The `SetCoefficient()` function can be used to define a custom decoder for the currently selected layout.